brentjett/wp-theme-configuration/README.md

 });
 ```

 Not only is this verbose, but that's the short version if you simply want to include your style.css file.
-It's even longer if you're including a file from a deeper directory, and you have to remember the different between get_stylesheet_uri(), get_stylesheet_directory_uri() and get_template_directory_uri() to even begin your path properly.
+It's even longer if you're including a file from a deeper directory, and you have to remember the difference between get_stylesheet_uri(), get_stylesheet_directory_uri() and get_template_directory_uri() to even begin your path properly.
 This should be simply.

 In a config.json file this would simply be: